 You can customize this screen however you like in the End Screen settings.
 Toggle the Social share icons switch, edit your Button text, or add a Button link, images, or video to your Ending.

-- You can also use the Score field to assign a score to the correct answer to each question by entering a number.
+10. You can also use the Score field to assign different scores to the correct answer to each question by entering a number.

 Tip!
 To make the quiz even more fun, you can also add different scores to different answers.
 For example, you can make your quiz progressively harder by giving your respondents 1 point for a correct answer to an easy question, 3 points for a medium hard question, and 5 points for a really hard one.